pyta-uoft/pyta/docs/checkers/index.md

 ### Return in finally

 This error occurs when a `return` statement is used inside a `finally` block.
+Doing so overwrites any previous return values therefore should be avoided.

+For example, in the code example below, if an `IndexError` occurs we want `error_codes[1]` to be returned, however since there is a return statement in the `finally` block `error_codes[2]` will be returned instead.
+Moving that return statement outside the `finally` block would resolve the issue.

 ```{literalinclude} /../examples/pylint/w0134_return_in_finally.py